DynamicPAE: Generating Scene-Aware Physical Adversarial Examples in Real-Time: Introduction

-The existing adversarial attacks can be categorized as digital attacks and physical attacks, carried out in digital and real-world scenarios, respectively.
-On this basis, a line of studies aims to further propose adversarial attacks and promote the explainability of deep learning models~\cite{ilyas2019adversarial, yin2019rademacher,lin2021you,guo2022aeva}.
-Another line of research focuses on realizing PAEs in real-world settings~\cite{wang2024adversarialexamplesphysicalworld, eykholt2018physical}, as digital AEs may not be robust when fabricated in the real world~\cite{DBLP:conf/iclr/KurakinGB17a}.
-In terms of threat, PAEs pose greater social risks, therefore highly attracting broader focuses.
-However, mainstream PAE methods address the real-world PAE generation problem by treating it as a static issue, either attempting to generalize the PAE across all simulated physical scenes~\cite{eykholt2018robust} or requiring retraining each time to adapt to new settings~\cite{zhu2023understanding}.
-This approach results in inadequate adaptability and generation efficiency.
-On the contrary, we define scene-aware and real-time generated PAEs as \textbf{dynamic PAEs}, which is a problem that has yet to be addressed in the field.
+Generally, PAEs might target varying real-world conditions in application scenarios, such as moving objects, dynamic lighting, and ever-changing backgrounds.
+However, mainstream PAE methods address the PAE generation problem by treating it as a static issue, either attempting to generalize the PAE across all simulated physical scenes~\cite{eykholt2018robust} or requiring retraining each time to adapt to new settings~\cite{zhu2023understanding}.
+This approach results in inadequate adaptability or generation efficiency.
+On the contrary, we define scene-aware and real-time generated PAEs as \textbf{dynamic PAEs}, a problem that has yet to be addressed in the field.
 Related attempts are limited to determining patch locations only~\cite{liu2019perceptual}, simulated control of a few states~\cite{sun2024embodied}, optimization for each clustered scene in the lab~\cite{chahe2023dynamic}, and resisting dynamic fluctuations~\cite{guesmi2024dap} rather than enabling dynamic responses.